nielssorensen/OpenEmu-wiki/Compiling-From-Source-Guide.md

 ### A) Remove older cores.

-Navigate to your ~/Library/Application Support/OpenEmu folder and delete it.
+Navigate to ~/Library/Application Support/OpenEmu and delete the "Cores" folder.

 ### B) Remove older preferences